linX-project/linx-unomp-pool-settings/README.md

 # linx-unomp-pool-settings
 **Linx specific settings for mining pools**

-From Block `#315001` a 5% dev fee is effective.
+From Block `#315001` a 5% dev fee was introduced.
-This does not reduce the standard block reward of 50 LINX for miners, it's a separate TX.
+This did not reduce the standard block reward for miners, it is a separate TX.
+The dev fee halves inline with the block reward halving.

+The current block reward is 25 Linx with an additional dev fee of 1.25 Linx, meaning each new block generates 26.25 Linx in total.

 Mining pools will need to update their wallets to the latest version of the [source](https://github.com/linx-project/linX.git) and also make changes to their pool code and config file to allow for the new block template and avoid receiving rejected blocks.

 **UPDATE YOUR WALLET TO THE LATEST VERSION**

-Do this right now! `v1.0.0.4` has been updated with the new block template, it's been set to autoswitch at the right time so you can safely install this now.
-If you are still running `v1.0.0.3` when the dev fee starts you will start to see rejected blocks.

 Either git pull or clone and build from scratch now.
 ```